 8.2.3 Review of Applications After Filing

-Review of the applications soon after filing would also allow for transparency, offer input, and improve understanding.
-There would be a workshop for stakeholders and Energy Division approximately 7-10 days after the filing as an orientation to the applications.
+Review of the applications soon after they are filed would also allow for transparency and improve understanding.
+There would be a public workshop approximately 7-10 days after the filing as an orientation to the applications.
 This would allow time for stakeholders to review the documents and be better equipped to ask informed clarifying questions, which would be helpful for refining party responses and protests.

 8.2.4 Stakeholder Input in Response to Filed Applications